 !!Basic Protein Visualization

-To show the basic functionality of Cross-ID we provide a whole cell lysate dataset with 2754 CSMs, obtained from PC9 cells (Supplementary Table 1).
+To show the basic functionality of Cross-ID we provide a whole cell lysate dataset with 2754 CSMs, obtained from PC9 cells (\textbf{\autoref{tab:tabdummy2.1}}).
 Individual proteins are visualized either as a horizontal bar or circular view, with the addition of their short or full protein name or the Uniprot accession number in the form of an editable label.
 For a ‘clean’ view these labels can be removed completely or resized.
 At any time the visualization style can be altered from circular to bar or vice-versa by mouse right-click for each individual protein (\textbf{\autoref{fig:fig2.2}A}).
 Both the circular and horizontal bar protein visualizations represent the amino acid sequence in clockwise fashion or from left to right respectively.
 In the horizontal bar, the width of the bar represents the length of the amino acid sequence, helping to get insight in the relative sizes of the different proteins and the exact positions of the detected crosslinks.
 To provide initial insight in the potential of PTM-driven interactions, both representations can be annotated with PTMs visualized as spherical tags containing the first letter describing the modification, both from Uniprot and/or detected by the search engine.
 Uniquely for the circular view, grey lines on the circle depict residues involved in interlinks.
 Interlinks are connected by a line between circles, at the positions from the crosslink with the highest score.
 The number of crosslinks between two proteins is shown above the connecting line, something which is also reflected by the thickness of the line.
 Black lines on the circle depict residues involved in intralinks, which are also connected by a line inside the circle.
 A number inside the circle depicts amount of unique intralinks.
 To assist in locating proteins with a high degree of interconnectivity, the size of both the circular display and the label are scaled according to the amount of interlinks detected for that protein.
 In addition, switching from circular to the horizontal bar view, provides insight into both domain and secondary structure information extracted from Uniprot.

 Using a search bar, individual proteins and crosslinks can easily be located within the graphs by full name, abbreviated name or accession.
 All proteins involved in crosslinks are displayed in the protein browser tab and detected crosslinks in the link browser.
 Here the user can center the graph on selected proteins/crosslinks, sort and filter based on the source dataset, number of inter- or intra-links, associated GO-term (when grouped by GO-term) and whether or not the protein has been selected.
 Browsers can be sorted on a column by clicking the column name, while clicking the right mouse button on column names opens a filtering menu.
 For example, in the link browser, interactions can be filtered and sorted through both protein names (“source” and “target”), the number of crosslinks representing the interaction, the maximum score, dataset origin and crosslink type by mouse clicking on these column names.
 The protein browser can be filtered and sorted in a similar manner.
 To assess the data underlying the visualization, both the proteins and connecting lines can be clicked to access a list of all associated crosslinks and their properties.
 Selecting an individual crosslink in this list provides another list of associated CSMs and selecting a CSM shows the associated spectra in an integrated spectrum viewer together with information about the linked peptides and all detected modifications (\textbf{\autoref{fig:fig2.2}B}).
 This option will however only work when the path to the folder containing the (Thermo) raw file has been correctly specified.